-Subject to the School's behaviour policy, the teacher may discipline a pupil for any anti-social when a child is:
+Subject to the School's behaviour policy, the school may discipline a pupil for negative behaviour choices when the child is:

-- Taking part in any school-organized or school-related activity - Travelling to or from school - Wearing School uniform or is in some other way identifiable as a pupil of the School. - Mis-behaviour at any time, whether the conditions above apply, that could have repercussions for the orderly running of the school or poses a threat to another pupil or member of the public
+- Taking part in any school-organized or school-related activity - Travelling to or from school - Wearing School uniform or is in some other way identifiable as a pupil of the School. - Mis-behaviour at any time, whether the conditions above apply, that could have repercussions for the orderly running of the school or poses a threat to another pupil or member of the public.
+This also includes but is not limited to online behaviour and conduct.